-In most cases (90 %), a lower level of vitamin B 12 in the serum is prove enough.
-However, this value is not 100 % reliable because it can be falsified by proliferative diseases of the bone marrow or by diseases of the liver.
+In most cases (90%), a lower level of vitamin B 12 in the serum is proof enough.
+However, this value is not 100% reliable because it can be falsified by proliferative diseases of the bone marrow or by diseases of the liver.
 In addition, there are also patients who already exhibit symptoms of anemia in the lower normal range.

 In these cases, determining the serum concentration in the methyl malonic acid and the homocysteine acid should be considered, because both values increase in case of a vitamin B 12-deficiency-anemia.

-If there is prove for vitamin B 12 deficiency, the cause has to be found.
-To distinguish between a disruption of absorption and an intrinsic-factor-deficiency, the Schilling-test with radioactively marked vitamin B 12 can be conducted.
+If there is proof of vitamin B 12 deficiency, the cause has to be found.
+To distinguish between a disruption of absorption and an intrinsic-factor-deficiency, the Schilling-test, with radioactively marked vitamin B 12, can be conducted.

 If the underlying disease is identified and treated and the substitution of vitamin B 12 is administered in the right way, the anemia declines within a couple of days.

 The neurological symptoms, caused by a vitamin B 12-deficiency-anemia, can, when untreated, lead to lasting neurological damage.
 Because of the atrophic and aplastic changes of the mucosa, the risk for a stomach carcinoma, or other carcinoid diseases, is higher for patients with a pernicious anemia.

 Like vitamin B 12-deficiency-anemia, the folate-deficiency-anemia is a megaloblastic anemia.
 The most common cause is nutrition with an insufficient folate acid level.